Silly Goose Press is now on

 • LGBTQIA+ stories <3

-• happy endings (especially if there is a dog involved)
+• fairytale endings (especially if there is an animal involved)

 • poetry submissions should be addressed to Lexi <3